taw00/joplin-tweaks/README.md

 ## [jvirtpage.css](jvirtpage.css)

-- Preview your document as an aesthetically pleasing virtual page that matches internation standard dimensions for US Letter, US Half-letter, A4, A5, A6 pages.
+- Preview your document as an aesthetically pleasing virtual page that matches international standard dimensions for US Letter, US Half-letter, A4, A5, A6 pages.
 Themeable to default (white page), dim, and dark views.
 - Render the document to those dimensions when you export to PDF.